alaanarg/lab-movies-celebrities/README.md

 **1. Add new celebrities**\
 **2. See the list of celebrities**

 In the second part of the application, when you already have a couple of celebrities in your database, let's figure out what we will do regarding _movie_ model.
-As we said we will have a full CRUD on this model, which means the user can:
+As we said, we will have a full CRUD on this model, which means the user can:

 **3. Add new movies**\
 **4. See the list of all movies**\